• Skip to main content

 2. Which Plants Can Be Planted Together?

-The plants that do not interfere with the growth of other plants should be planted together.
+Plants that do not interfere with the growth of other plants should be planted together.
+You may refer to the chart provided in this guide.

-3. What Happens If You Plant Different Two Seeds Together?
+3. What Happens If You Plant Two Different Seeds Together?

 The seeds will grow like any other seeds, provided the conditions are favorable for their growth.

-And if you don’t want to transplant them into other pots, these seeds will turn into mature plants in the future.
+If you don’t want to transplant them into other pots, these seeds will turn into mature plants in the future.
+Of course, it also depends on other factors that I have discussed earlier in this guide.

 4. How Many Plants Should You Put In A Container?